Top

 • Deaths categorized as suspicious without sufficient evidence

-- Request a written denial letter from the insurance company
+Request a written denial letter identifying the policy provisions relied upon

-- Collect all relevant documents, including the policy and application
+Collect all relevant documents, including the policy, application, and correspondence

-- Do not submit appeals or statements without legal advice
+Do not submit appeals or written statements without legal guidance

-- Consult an experienced life insurance attorney promptly
+Consult an experienced life insurance attorney as soon as possible

-- Be mindful of deadlines, which can be very short in some cases
+Be mindful of appeal and lawsuit deadlines, which may be short

-• Insurers must justify denials under the policy terms
+• Insurers must justify denials under the specific policy terms

-• Lawsuits may be filed for breach of contract or bad faith
+• Lawsuits may be filed for breach of contract or insurance bad faith

-• Courts frequently rule against insurers that act unfairly
+• Courts frequently rule against insurers that deny claims unfairly

 Frequently Asked Questions

-Can a claim be denied after the contestability period?
+Can a life insurance claim be denied after the contestability period

-Insurers must prove proper notice and compliance with policy requirements.
-Many lapse denials can be challenged.
+Insurers must prove proper notice and strict compliance with policy requirements.
+Many lapse based denials fail due to notice errors or administrative mistakes.

-Some deadlines, especially under ERISA, may be as short as 60 to 90 days.
+Deadlines vary.
+Some appeal periods, especially for ERISA governed policies, may be as short as 60 to 90 days.
+Missing a deadline can permanently bar recovery.

-Legal representation significantly increases the likelihood of overturning a denial and protects against missed deadlines.
+Legal representation significantly increases the likelihood of overturning a denial and helps ensure critical deadlines are not missed.

 Key Takeaways